Team-Sportsball/CTFs-2016/internetwache-ctf-2016/EXP60/exp60.md

 # EXP60: EquationSolver

 ## Challenge
-**Description:** I created a program for an unsolveable equation system.
+**Description:** I created a program for an unsolvable equation system.
 My friend somehow forced it to solve the equations.
 Can you tell me how he did it?

 **Service:** 188.166.133.53:12049

 ## Solution

-### Testing for Interget Overflow
+### Testing for Integer Overflow
 We connect to the server with netcat and throw a large integer to test for integer overflow:

 ```